idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - You need to be OK doing a worse job at work then normal, even though it’s going to be painful, that’s the correct priority.
 - Tell your boss (and if needed co-workers) you have some personal stuff you need to be taking care of so may need to reduce output and get extra support.

+During your the whole process - cut yourself some slack.

+{%include summarize-page.html src="/interviewsarehard" %}